 |Committees & Associations||

-* In 2014 I was awarded an Irish Research Council Postdoctoral Fellowship, which I completed in the Royal Irish Academy (Dictionary of Medieval Latin from Celtic Sources project).
+* 2014: Irish Research Council Postdoctoral Fellowship, completed in the Royal Irish Academy (Dictionary of Medieval Latin from Celtic Sources project).

 * 2005: UCD Open Postgraduate PhD Scholarship.